ezakhar/help/en/basics/coach-dashboard.md

-# Dashboard or week overview
+# Dashboard for Coach and Club manager

-**Dashboard or week overview** - the main Staminity view for a coach or a club manager.
+**Dashboard** is the main Staminity view for a coach or a club manager.
 The dashboard displays one training week of all the coach’s athletes or of all the club’s athletes.
-With its help, you can provide control over the week plan’s execution by the athletes and also compose a plan for a week.
+With its help, you can provide control over the week plan’s execution by the athletes and also create a plan for a week.

 * [How to open the dashboard](#dashboard);
 * [Dashboard navigation](#dashboardnavigation);